-To properly clean the Cabinet Freezer the following equipment and cleaning products are recommended;
+To properly clean the ULTRA-FREEZE®, provide the following equipment and cleaning products:

-- · steam hose for high pressure cleaning; - · air hose for high pressure cleaning and drying; - · food-safe detergents compatible with stainless steel, Teflon and polyester
+- Water hose for high pressure cleaning; - food-safe detergents compatible with stainless steel, Teflon, fiberglass and polyester

-7.2.
+8.2.
 CLEANING PROCEDURE

-Do not spray the control cabinet.
-The cabinet should only be wiped clean.
-Although the fan motors or conveyor drive motor are washdown, it is preferable that these are wiped clean.
+Do not spray the control cabinet, fan motors or conveyor drive motor.
+These should only be wiped clean.

-- 1. The control cabinet and apparatus boxes should be protected by a plastic sheet or other suitable means - 2.
+- 1. The fan motors and apparatus boxes should be covered with plastic bags.
+The control cabinet should be protected by a plastic sheet or other suitable means.
+The conveyor drive motor(s) should be covered with a plastic bag when hosing around the exit end of the freezer, but the plastic bags must be removed before running the conveyor(s). - 2.
 Remove the stainless steel panels at the entry and exit ends.
-Open all doors. - 3.
+Open all upper and lower doors. - 3.
 The freezer may be washed and cleaned with any of cleaning agents normally used in a food processing plant, except live steam.
-Live steam should not be used since polyurethane insulation, which is just inside the freezer walls, should not be subjected to this temperature. - 4.
-Do not use scouring powder or any other abrasive cleaner that would dull the finish of the fiberglass inner and outer walls of the freezer. - 5.
+Live steam should not be used since polyurethane insulation, which is just inside the freezer walls, should not be subjected to this temperature. - Do not use scouring powder or any other abrasive cleaner that would dull the finish of the fiberglass inner and out walls of the freezer. - 5.
 Hose down the interior of the freezer with the conveyor running.
-Give particular attention to the sills under the conveyor belt where the modules join and along the door gasket strips. - 6.
-The moving conveyor belt can be scrubbed and hosed down at the exit or entry end. - 7.
+Plastic bags must be removed from conveyor motor(s).
+Give particular attention to the sills under the conveyor belt where the modules join and along the door gasket strips.

+- 6. The moving conveyor belt can be scrubbed and hosed down at the exit or entry end. - 7.
 The design of the freezer allows wash water to drain out of the freezer freely. - 8.
-To assist in drying out the inside of the freezer and to blow clinging water from the conveyor belt, close all doors and run the conveyor and fan for about 1/2 hour. - 9.
+To assist in drying out the inside of the freezer and to blow clinging water from the conveyor belt, close all upper doors, open all lower doors, and run the conveyor and all fans for about 1/4 hour.
+The plastic bags must be removed from the fan and conveyor drive motors at any time during operation. - 9.
 It is best to start a production shift with the freezer as dry as possible.
 It is recommended that with all power off, both the upper and lower doors be left open until the next production shift. - 10.
 Any removable parts that were taken off the freezer for clean-up should be replaced; such as stainless steel panels at the ends of the freezer, exhaust duct cleanout cap, exit and entry curtain, etc. - 11.
-The fiberglass walls of the freezer can be polished periodically.
-Contact RS Cryo for additional information.
+The fiberglass walls of the freezer can be polished periodically with DuPont Auto Body Cleaner and Polish (a white paste).